mfranzke/datalist-polyfill/README.md

 Supported by Christian, Johannes and Michael / @mischah.
 Thank you very much for that, highly appreciated !

 ## Changelog

+### Version 1.8.0 - 2017/07/14
+Restricted the polyfill to only work with relevant input types; we’d like to exclude the ones that even already need another polyfill to „work“ correctly or have a meaningful UI, like e.g. color or date-related ones, as those polyfills should handle the support of the datalist themselves depending on their own functionality.

 ### Version 1.7.0 - 2017/06/29
 As mentioned by @aFarkas [within his review](https://github.com/h5bp/html5please/issues/18), `option` elements could be of some different formats.
 This release especially follows [the spec](https://www.w3.org/TR/html5/forms.html#the-datalist-element) regarding the aspect that "Each suggestion has a value and a label.".